Birth Center Vbac: Symptoms & Signs

 Uterine Rupture A tear in the uterine wall

-Retained Placenta Placenta not delivered fully
+Retained Placenta Placenta does not deliver fully

 Anemia Low red blood cell count